|Breloom Solo Raid Guide||Trivial|

 |Omastar Solo Raid Guide||Intermediate|

 |Ninetales Solo Raid Guide||Hard|

 |Alakazam Solo Raid Guide||Hard|

 |Claydol Raid Solo Guide||Very Hard|

 The raid mechanic introduced one of the few challenges available to trainers in Pokemon GO: soloing tier 3 raids.
-Of the 6 current tier 3 raid bosses, 4 can be comfortably soloed using an optimized team.

 Consider those times when you camp out at a legendary raid, waiting 30 minutes for enough players to show up - or worse, you wait only for them to flake.
 This depends on where you are and how well-connected you are to local players, but the point is that the independence from soloing tier 3 raids is a great boon.